dcurran89/04-Logic-Pseudocode_IDEs/01_pseudocode/01_Overview_Checkpoints.md

 # Checkpoint
 1.1 What is a program?

+This is the first commit before I merge.

 1.2 What is hardware?